 Your lefse should be a little thinner than a flour tortilla.

-Cook on dry griddle until the lefse bubbles a little.
+Cook on a dry griddle until the lefse bubbles a little.
 Turn over and cook on the other side.
 Be careful not to let the lefse get too dark.
 It should just have slightly tan spots on each side when finished.

-We like to butter our lefse and sprinkle sugar on it.
-Then roll up and slice into one inch sections.
-In my opinion, lefse is best warm!
+Spread the lefse with butter and sprinkle sugar on it.
+Then roll up and slice into one-inch sections.
+Lefse is best warm!
 Enjoy!